Overview of Damage Prevention

 Scents and lures for foxes can be homemade as described in books on trapping.
 Commercial scents can be purchased from most trap suppliers.
 Experiment with baits and scents to discover the combination that is most appropriate for your area.

-Cage traps (minimum 10 x 12 x 32 inches, Figure 12) sometimes are effective for capturing foxes in urban areas.
+Cage traps (minimum 10 x 12 x 32 inches) sometimes are effective for capturing foxes in urban areas.
 Kit and swift foxes can be readily captured using this method.
 Use double-door cage-traps (42 x 8 x 8 inches) at entrances to dens.
 Box traps (minimum 10 x 12 x 32 inches) have been used successfully to capture gray foxes.

 Other Control Methods